 It’s Possible That Your “Blockage” is Hearing Loss

-So you could be getting a bit antsy if a couple of days go by and you still have no idea what could be the cause of your blockage.
-In almost all cases, your blockage will clear itself up after a few days.
-But the general rule of thumb is that if things last for more than a week or so, it may be a good decision to come see us.
+So you could be getting a bit antsy if you still have no idea what could be the cause of your blockage.
+In almost all cases, your blockage will clear itself up.
+But the general rule of thumb is that if things last or if you have sudden hearing loss you need immediate attention.

 That feeling of clogged ears can also be an indication of hearing loss.
 And you don’t want to ignore hearing loss because, as you’ve most likely read in our other posts, it can result in a whole host of other health concerns.